Ford GT90: Performance Data

 The GT90's 48-valve V12 is constructed on an aluminium block and head, displaces 5.9-litres (5,927 cc), and produces an estimated 720 hp and 660 lbft of torque.
 It has a redline of 6,300 rpm.
 It is equipped with a forced induction system that uses four Garrett T2 turbochargers.
-The engine architecture was based on the 90-degree Ford Modular engine family, based on the same architecture and bore and stroke as the 4.6-litre V8 engine, but with four more cylinders added, two more in each cylinder bank.
+The engine architecture was based on the 90-degree Ford Modular engine family, based on the same architecture and bore as the 4.6-litre V8 engine, but with four more cylinders added, two more in each cylinder bank, and a shorter stroke.
 This yielded a 90-degree V12, with a 90.2 mm bore and a 77.3 mm stroke with the cylinders arranged in two banks in a single casting.
 The power produced by the engine is delivered to the rear-wheels through a 5-speed manual transmission developed jointly by FF Developments and Ricardo.
 The exhaust of the GT90 gets so hot that it would be enough to damage the body panels, and thus ceramic tiles, similar to those on the Space Shuttle, are used to keep the car from melting.

 The suspension is a double wishbone variant.
 The steering is a power-assisted rack-and-pinion.
 The brakes are ventilated discs.

 The GT90, according to Ford, was capable of accelerating from 0-60 mph in 3.1 seconds, 0-100 mph in 6.2 seconds, and had a quarter mile (400 m) time of 10.9 seconds at 140 mph.
 Top speed was listed as 253 mph.